 If a parent uses physical force to discipline a child, the level of force must be reasonable.

-And these kinds of force are never allowed:
+These kinds of physical force are never allowed, under any circumstances:

 - punishment using objects such as rulers or belts

 - physical punishment of a child under two

 Physical punishment can only be used if it is a way to discipline a child.
 Also, the child must be able to understand the reason for the punishment.

 What is reasonable also depends on the child’s age, gender, state of health and the impact of the punishment.